No. 6 Dry Cell

 two D cells in Series or

 ParallelThis is a modified two D cell battery holder.
-It normally has solder lugs on the two ends and no electrical connecton to the frame.
+It normally has solder lugs on the two ends and no electrical connection to the frame.
 By installing three terminals, one on each end and one on the frame the battery holder can be used to combine two D cells in series or parallel.

 The photo at the left shows two D cells in parallel.
-The cardboard tube has been removed to make it clearer, but normally that tube helps keep the batteries from poping out.
+The cardboard tube has been removed to make it clearer, but normally that tube helps keep the batteries from popping out.
 The plastic labels have been peeled off the two D cells and they have been installed with their positive ends touching each other at the center.
 These are Energizer E95 Alkaline D cells, but all the other brands are the same, i.e. the top positive end and the cylinder are all positive.
 Only the center of the bottom is negative.
-So the black wire is connecting the two negative terminals toghther and the frame terminal is the positive terminal.
+So the black wire is connecting the two negative terminals together and the frame terminal is the positive terminal.

 For a series connection you MUST have the labels on both cells otherwise one cell will be shorted.
 Or remove just the bottom 3/4" of label on both cells which allows them to be used for a parallel connection and for a series connection place the cardboard over the bare bottom of one of the cells.